Talend/vault-sidecar-injector/README.md

 > ⚠️ **Important note** ⚠️: support for sidecars in Kubernetes **jobs** suffers from limitations and issues exposed here: <https://github.com/kubernetes/kubernetes/issues/25908>.
 Same issues/limitations exist with Istio service mesh.
 >
 > A Kubernetes proposal tries to address those points: <https://github.com/kubernetes/enhancements/blob/master/keps/sig-apps/sidecarcontainers.md>, <https://github.com/kubernetes/enhancements/issues/753>.
-Implementation of the proposal has started and should be released in Kubernetes 1.16 (in Alpha stage).
+Implementation of the proposal has started and may be released in Kubernetes 1.17 (in Alpha stage).
 >
 > In the meantime however, `Talend Vault Sidecar Injector` implements specific sidecar and signaling mechanism to properly stop all injected containers on job termination.

 ## Introduction

-This chart is intended to be deployed in a "system" namespace (`admin`) and only once as it handles all injection requests from any pods deployed in any namespaces. **It *shall not* be deployed in every namespaces**.
+This chart is intended to be deployed in a "system" namespace and only once as it handles all injection requests from any pods deployed in any namespaces. **It *shall not* be deployed in every namespaces**.

 >**Note**: it is possible to deploy an instance in a given namespace **and to restrict injection to this same namespace** if necessary, **in particular in a dev environment where each team wants its own instance of `Talend Vault Sidecar Injector` for testing purpose** with its dedicated configuration (including a dedicated Vault server).
 Refer to section [Installing the chart in a dev environment](#Installing-the-chart-in-a-dev-environment) below.